 We dedicate substantial resources to developing technology innovations we believe are essential to our business.
 We intend to pursue monetization avenues for our intellectual property portfolio, potentially including licensing, royalty or other revenue-producing arrangements.
-However, other than the license fee we received under the SK hynix License Agreement, we have not generated any such revenue stream from our intellectual property to date, and we may never be successful in achieving this objective.
+However, other than monies received from SK hynix, we have not generated any such revenue stream from our intellectual property to date, and we may never be successful in achieving this objective.